Navel: Disorders

 Outies are sometimes mistaken for umbilical hernias; however, they are a completely different shape with no health concern, unlike an umbilical hernia.
 The navel (specifically abdominal wall) would be considered an umbilical hernia if the protrusion were 5 centimeters or more.
 The diameter of an umbilical hernia is usually 1/2-inch or more.
-Navels that are concave are nicknamed "innies".
 While the shape of the human navel may be affected by long term changes to diet and exercise, unexpected change in shape may be the result of ascites.

 In addition to change in shape being a possible side effect from ascites and umbilical hernias, the navel can be involved in umbilical sinus or fistula, which in rare cases can lead to menstrual or fecal discharge from the navel.
 Menstrual discharge from the umbilicus is a rare disorder associated with umbilical endometriosis.